Reader Q&A: Do I or Do I Not Have Gender Dysphoria?

 That’s right, there are countless ways that someone can answer “yes” to the question, “Do I Have Gender Dysphoria?”

 That’s because every individual is different.
-If it were a scale of 1 to 10, with 10 being the worst, you might place your body dysphoria close to a 10, while your social dysphoria may be a 7, and your “mind processing” score might be more like a 5 (just throwing out numbers here).
+If it were a scale of 1 to 10, with 10 being the worst, you might place your body dysphoria close to a 10, while your social dysphoria may be a 7, and your “mental discomfort” score might be more like a 5 (just throwing out numbers here).

-Bottom line is, there is no “right or wrong” way to be transgender, or to have Gender Dysphoria.
+Bottom line is, there is no “right or wrong” way to be trans, or to have Gender Dysphoria.
 It covers a very wide range!

 That includes your question about whether or not you have Gender Dysphoria because you haven’t fit into the “typical male stereotype.”
 There are many, many experiences of what it means to identity as male in this world.
 There are also many different trans-narratives out there, and yours is just as valid as anyone else’s.